syamfarh/tp/docs/UserGuide.md

 ![find_appt format](images/find_appt3.png)

-If an input date is a past date (a date before the current date), an error message explaining the error will be shown, reminding the user to input a valid date.
+If an input date is a past date (a date before the current date), an error message explaining the error will be shown, reminding the user to input a valid date

 * Error message shown to the user:
 ```
 Appointment Date should be after the current date.
 ```